Verizon/delorean/README.md

 ### Pitfalls

-There are three major pitfalls here.
+There are two major pitfalls here.
 First, the `toTask` conversion can only give you a referentially transparent `Task` if you religiously avoid eagerly caching its dispatch receiver.
 As a general rule, this isn't a bad idiom:

 ```scala
 def f: Future[A] = ???